RayBenefield/Forge-Dev-Kit/feature-requests.md

 we can abstract boundary logic, without having to make the parent the activator.
 This being available in `Mod 1` also allows us to avoid having to chain, just for the parent IE `This[Add] -> Group Parents[Add] -> This[Remove]`
+ - **Force Team Change Action** - This would allow us to replicate infection, and do some pretty cool concepts like player stealing.
+If we can use the team of activators, group parents, this, etc. or even a random team this would be great.
+If we had the ability to translate numbers into teams, that would be nice to (1 to Red, 2 to Blue, etc.)